intelligent-machine-learning/dlrover/README.md

 - **Auto-Scaling**: The distributed training can scale up/down resources to improve the stability, throughput and resource utilization.

-Furthermore, DLRover offers extension libraries for PyTorch and TensorFlow to expedite training.
-These are also open-source projects available in our [GitHub repositories](https://github.com/intelligent-machine-learning).

-- [ATorch](https://github.com/intelligent-machine-learning/atorch): an extension library of PyTorch to Speed Up Training of Large LLM.
-- [TFPlus](https://github.com/intelligent-machine-learning/tfplus): an extension library of TensorFlow to Speed Up Training of Search, Recommendation and Advertisement.

 ## Latest News

 - [2024/06] [DLRover-RM has been accepted by VLDB'24.](docs/blogs/dlrover_rm.md)